sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ![Preview toast](launch-toast.png)

-You can also see the results of the call in SAP Build Process Automation:
+You can also see the results of the call in SAP Build Process Automation.

+Go to the **Monitor** tab, then **Process and Workflow Instances**.
+The first one should be the one you just triggered.

 - You can see the new process instance.
 - You can see the context, which is the values sent with the API.
 - You can also see the execution log, which in this case ran the auto-approve task because the amount was below 100000.

+The context field in yellow are the ones that you entered via the UI.

 ![Preview in process automation](launch-preview-SPA.png)

+You can also see that the process instance ID is the same: in the toast message and in the upper right of the Monitor tab.